JAMK-IT/test-environments/Robot-framework/README.md

 Robot Framewrok utilizes tabular syntax for tests and allows keyword-driven approaches, so basically tests could be also Use Cases!

 Selenium is testing framework for web applications and Selenium2Library is Robot Frameworks library.
 Together they create powerful framework , which can be used to test web-applications and sites.
-Tests can be automated on any build server, so Robot Framework fits perfectly into patf of a continous integration chain.
+Tests can be automated on any build server, so Robot Framework fits perfectly into a continous integration chain.

 Check links:
 [Robot Framework](http://robotframework.org/).